cloudogu/usermgt/docs/gui/usermanagement_en.md

 System groups **cannot** be deleted.

-Note that groups deleted in the **User Management** are not automatically deleted in the Dogus as well.
+Note that groups deleted in the **User Management** are not automatically deleted in the Dogus.
 However, the assignment of accounts to groups is synchronized.

 ## Permission concept in the Cloudogu EcoSystem